-Mrs S C R Jemmett-Page, Independent Non-Executive Director (resolution 11)
+Mrs S C R Jemmett-Page, Independent Non-Executive Director (resolution 13)

-Shonaid Jemmett-Page was appointed a non-executive director of Caledonia in 2015 and is a member of the Audit, Governance, Nomination and Remuneration Committees.
-She spent the first 20 years of her career at KPMG in London and Tokyo, rising to the position of Partner, Financial Services.
+Shonaid Jemmett-Page was appointed a non-executive director of Caledonia in 2015 and is Chairman of the Remuneration Committee and a member of the Audit, Governance and Nomination Committees.
+Shonaid spent the first 20 years of her career at KPMG in London and Tokyo, rising to the position of Partner, Financial Services.
 In 2001, she moved to Unilever, where she was Senior Vice President, Finance and Information for Asia, based in Singapore, before returning to the UK as Finance Director for Unilever's global non-food business.
 In 2009, she joined CDC Group as Chief Operating Officer, a position she held until 2012.
-Since then, she has focused on non-executive appointments and is currently non-executive Chairman of MS Amlin and a non-executive director of Greencoat UK Wind.
+Since then, she has focused on non-executive appointments and is currently Chairman of Greencoat UK Wind and a non-executive director of QinetiQ Group plc and MS Amlin Insurance SE.